mnie-fallback/MNie.github.io/_posts/2016-08-14-TextAnalysis-SemanticFunction.md

 That's probably all.
 As a result, I have a small little script that converts my comments, it does request to Azure for their semantic evaluation, and finally returns to me a sorted result combined with a set of an input.

-Question function sentiment is working properly?
-Amazingly, the result looks as okay.
+Question is, is a sentiment function working properly?
+Amazingly, the result looks okay.
 Comments having a negative undertone have the lowest scores, while those positive indeed achieve a high rating, I did not notice any 'irregularities in the operation of the module.'
 Here is an output from script: